xmohammedA/Algorithm-_heap_sort_and_Kruskal/README.md

 ### Algorithm Description
    Heap-Sort is a comparison-based sorting algorithm that uses the properties of a binary heap (max-heap or min-heap).
-It efficiently sorts data in O(nlogn) time and is an in-place sorting algorithm, requiring no extra memory for intermediate operations.
+It efficiently sorts data in.
+   O(nlogn) time and is an in-place sorting algorithm, requiring no extra memory for intermediate operations.

 ### Steps Involved in Heap-Sort